GoogleCloudPlatform/cloud-code-samples/java/java-dataflow-samples/read-pubsub-write-bigquery/cloud-shell-readme.md

 **It is recommended to go through this walkthrough using a new temporary Google Cloud project, unrelated to any of your existing Google Cloud projects.**

-### 1. Select or create a project to begin.

 <walkthrough-project-setup></walkthrough-project-setup>

+## 1. Setup environment

-### 2. Configure gcloud with the default project
+First configure gcloud with the default project.

 ```sh
 gcloud config set project <walkthrough-project-id/>
 ```

-Select the start button when you are ready.

-## 1. Setup environment

 Best practice recommends a Dataflow job to:
 1) Utilize a worker service account to access the pipeline's files and resources